-Volunteering at the Royal Botanic Garden has been like another career for me.
-I have learnt an enormous amount, met wonderful and knowledgeable people at the Royal Botanic Garden, both volunteers and staff, and last but not least, interacted with visitors to the Garden from all over the world.
+Volunteering at the Royal Botanic Garden Sydney has been like another career for me.
+I have learnt an enormous amount, met wonderful and knowledgeable people at the Garden, both volunteers and staff, and last but not least, interacted with visitors from all over the world.

 Most of my career has been related to health administration and public health, most recently at the University of Sydney, where I was responsible for a research centre developing standard health classifications for Australia and internationally.

 The world of plants has been a revelation to me and sharing that with others has been the best experience of being a volunteer guide.
-I’m also immensely proud of the Gardens themselves with such a fabulous collection of Australian and exotic plants, and I feel honoured to work with the Royal Botanic Garden staff in understanding the collection so that I can better share it with others.
+I’m also immensely proud of the Garden with such a fabulous collection of Australian and exotic plants, and I feel honoured to work with the Garden's staff in understanding the collection so that I can better share it with others.

 What have you been doing during Covid-19 to keep busy?